Budapest

 - What structures, methods, ceremonies fit best with the context of change?

-- How can we can we utilize the latest big data and neuroscience research to enable our organizations and individuals to change?
+- How can we can we utilize the latest big data and neuroscience research to enable our organizations and

-- What kind of successful product building strategies (eg. Lean Startup, Design Thinking, Design Sprint) have emerged in this environment?
+- What kind of successful product building strategies (eg. Lean Startup, Design Thinking, Design Sprint)

 - What new company types are appearing?